Heylock-AI/Heylock/README.md

 ## Registration & Prerequisites

 1. Create an account at https://heylock.dev
-2. Create an agent in the dashboard; configure behavior + knowledge base.
+2. Create an agent in the dashboard.
-3. Generate the agent secret key from the agent's dashboard.
+3. Configure personality and knowledge.
-4. Keep this key secure.
-It should NOT be exposed in untrusted client code (see Security Notes).
+3. Generate the secret key.
 5. Start using AI agents!

 ## Installation

-ESM only.
+Run this in your console.

 ```bash
 npm install heylock